AxeIG/portfolio/README.md

 ![Shaders banner](/assets/img/DirectX11_Scene.png)
 Grade Received: B+

-A scene created in for my shaders module, utilising graphics techniques in order to create a sandy beach.
+A scene created in for my year 3 shaders module, utilising graphics techniques in order to create a sandy beach.

 The coursework consists of a 3D scene created with DirectX shaders meant to showcase some key graphical techniques.
 The scene contains:
     An isolated mountain surrounded by water which where both created with use of vertex manipulation.
 The mountain is achieved with the use of heightmaps, the wave is created using Gerstner Waves